QinqinAndMacaulayCat/ml_project/docs/report.md

 We will utilize data from Wharton Research Data Services (WRDS) to construct our dataset.
 The data frequence is monthly and data range is from July 2002 to February 2025.

+We totally have 50 features from four categories: bond-level features, firm-level features, macroeconomic features, and industry features.
+The details of the target variable and features are described below.

 #### 2.1.1 Target Variable